Earth’s molten core may be leaking iron, according to researchers who analyzed how iron behaves inside our planet.

 Computer simulations performed by the research team show this core material can even reach the surface, mixed with and transported by hot, upwelling mantle plumes.
 Some lavas erupted at oceanic hot spots such as Samoa and Hawaii are enriched in heavy iron isotopes, which Lesher and the team propose could be a signature of a leaky core.

-The study was published April 6 in the journal Nature Geoscience.
+The study was published on April 6 in the journal Nature Geoscience.

 Reference: “Iron isotope fractionation at the core–mantle boundary by thermodiffusion” by Charles E. Lesher, Juliane Dannberg, Gry H. Barfod, Neil R. Bennett, Justin J. G. Glessner, Daniel J. Lacks and James M. Brenan, 6 April 2020, Nature Geoscience.